mat-ng/how-many-faces/README.md

 My second idea was to use the [Twilio API](https://www.twilio.com) so that users could receive copies of their attendance reports.
 Since Twilio enables the application to send SMS messages, teachers would simply need to enter their phone numbers into the app, before the app instantly sends them an SMS of their current attendance.

 After that, I coded the front-end in React.
 I leveraged the React Webcam library to access users' cameras through the application.
-Then, I used Express to code the back-end, including an API endpoint for users to send themselves SMS messages through the Twilio API.
+Then, I used Express to code the back-end, including an API endpoint for users to send themselves SMS messages with the Twilio API.

 ## Final Result